antmicro/kenning/docs/source/kenning-resources.md

 * `kenning://` - a scheme for downloading Kenning-specific resources from `https://dl.antmicro.com`.
   For example, `kenning:///models/classification/magic_wand.h5` resolves to `https://dl.antmicro.com/kenning/models/classification/magic_wand.h5`
 * `gh://` - used for downloading files from Github repositories, e.g. `gh://antmicro:kenning-bare-metal-iree-runtime/sim/config/platforms/springbok.repl;branch=main` resolves to `https://raw.githubusercontent.com/antmicro/kenning-bare-metal-iree-runtime/main/sim/config/platforms/springbok.repl`
+* `hf://` - used for downloading files from Hugging Face model hub, e.g. `hf://company/model-id` resolves to `https://huggingface.co/company/model-id`.
+Using this scheme may require logging in to `huggingface_hub` using `huggingface-cli`.

 This allows using links such as: